Tagirijus/plainvoice/DEVELOPMENT.md

 ### DocumentType class

 Basically describes the Document class.
 It is a component of the Document class and holds the folder and the pre-built data types, which would be stored into YAML even with an "empty" data set.
 This way empty pre-filled "null-values" would be readable in the YAML as well and the user would know what kind of data are needed for a specific kind of document type.

+### DocumentHardcodeType class

+This is basically a Document class, yet with a predefined DocumentType.
+It is used as some kind of wrapper for the documents, which should have a hard-coded document type: like Client, for example.

 ### File class